iron-meteor/iron-layout/README.md

 ==============================================================================
 Dynamic layout with support for rendering dynamic templates into regions.

 Iron.Layout is the page rendering engine for Iron.Router.
-But layouts can also be used independently for composing UI components.
-For example, your app might have a standard dialog box layout and you want to populate templates dynamically into the dialog box depending upon what kind of dialog it is.
+Layouts can also be used independently for composing templates.
+For example, your app might have a standard dialog box layout and you want to populate content dynamically into the dialog box depending upon what kind of dialog it is.

 ## Install
 *Note: Not on atmosphere yet.
-For now, just use a Github clonse.*
+For now, just use a Github clone.*

 ## Reusing Templates with a Layout